Tom Ford: Public image and legacy

 Ford has been included in several best-dressed lists, such as International Best Dressed List, The Guardian's "The 50 best-dressed over-50s", and British GQ's "50 Best Dressed Men in Britain 2015".
 He was featured on the cover of the 2011 spring/summer issue of Another Man, giving his opinion on what makes the modern day gentleman.
 He has been called a "fashion icon" and a "style icon", and he was included in "All-TIME 100 Fashion Icons" list.
 He won many awards including several VH1/Vogue Fashion Awards and Council of Fashion Designers of America (CFDA) Awards.
-In 2014, the CFDA awarded him the Geoffery Beene Lifetime Achievement Award.
+In 2014, the CFDA awarded him the Geoffrey Beene Lifetime Achievement Award.

 While Ford was in a monogamous relationship for many years, he "continue[d] to promote himself with a youthful and sexually charged image".
 He is known for sexy clothes, making provocative statements, and creating racy advertisements.
 Ford's designs convey a "sophisticated sex appeal" and he has been credited for "bringing sexy back".
 His advertisement campaigns have drawn controversy for use of nudity and "provocative sexual imagery".
 Ford is also known to pose with celebrities and models in his ad campaigns.
 He has been called the "King of Sex" and "the straightest gay man in the world".

 Ford saved Gucci from near bankruptcy and transformed it into a fashion powerhouse.
 His decade as the creative director was hailed as a "golden era" for Gucci.
 He turned the brand around, replacing the "grunge look" with "sexy, yet sophisticated, clothes".
 He is known for his bold designs.
 The New York Magazine wrote "Every season, Ford created an 'It' piece, a must-have, a season-defining trend, photographed to death, knocked off ad nauseam."
 Ford says it is important for designers to be contemporary and current with the changing standard of beauty.

 In 2004, Ford published an eponymous monograph, detailing his early career and his design work for Gucci and Yves Saint Laurent from 1990 to 2004.
 In 2021, seventeen years later, Ford published a follow-up volume entitled Tom Ford 002, which described his career from 2005 including the creation of his own fashion label and the production of his two films.
 Both books are published by Rizzoli International Publications and co-authored by fashion journalist Bridget Foley, with forewords by Anna Wintour.